-What you must pay when Services that are covered for you you get these services There is no coinsurance, HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV copayment, or deductible for members eligible for infection, we cover: Medicare-covered • One screening exam every 12 months preventive HIV screening.
-For women who are pregnant, we cover: • Up to three screening exams during a pregnancy Prior-authorization and referral may be required. \$0 copay for Medicare-Home health agency care Prior to receiving home health services, a doctor must certify that you need home covered services. health services and will order home health services to be provided by a home health agency.
+Onapter 4.
+Inicalcal Benefits Offart (What is covered and what you pay) Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy Prior authorization and referral may be required.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech therapy • Medical and social services • Medical equipment and supplies Prior-authorization and referral are required.
-Home infusion therapy \$0 copay for Medicarecovered services.
-Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization and referral may be required. \$0 copay for Medicare-covered services.
+Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: • Professional services, including nursing services, furnished in accordance with the plan of care. • Patient training and education not otherwise covered under the durable medical equipment benefit. • Remote monitoring • Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier.
-Prior-authorization is required.
-When you enroll in a Hospice care You may receive care from any Medicare-certified hospice program.
-You are Medicare-certified hospice eligible for the hospice benefit when your doctor and the hospice medical director program, your hospice services and your Part A have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
-Your hospice doctor and Part B services related can be a network provider or an out-of-network provider.
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Prior authorization and referral may be required. \$0 copay for Medicare-covered services.